 APPLICANT: Food Bank of Contra Costa and Solano

-PROGRAM NAME/NUMBER: Collaborative Food Distribution Program 15-11-PS
+PROGRAM NAME/NUMBER: Collaborative Food Distribution Program

-PROGRAM SERVICE AREA: Urb oan County

-PROGRAM OUTCOME: Provide food to over 9,300 low-income persons in the Urban County.
+PROGRAM OUTCOME: Provide food to over 9,300 low-income persons in the

-TOTAL PROGRAM COST: \$3, 641,234

-AMOUNT REQUESTED: \$ 31,500

-AMOUNT RECOMMENDED

-FY 2015/16: FY 2016/17: \$ \$ 31,500 31,500
+Urban County.

 PROGRAM ANALYSIS: The Food Bank of Contra Costa and Solano (FBCC&S) proposes to operate a year-round food program, which collects and distributes nutritious food to low-income households through three of its direct food distribution programs: Food for Children, Senior Food Distribution program, and Food Assistance program.
 The FBCC&S has 30 sites throughout the County from which food is distributed of which 18 are Urban County locations.
 Each site is visited once a month to distribute food.
 Each household is able to pick-up one bag of food containing non-perishables plus bread and produce as available.
 Bags contain approximately 40 pounds of food.